How to Say No to a Client Without Burning Bridges

 Why Would You Say No to a Coaching Client?

-When (And How) to Say No to a Potential Client
+When (and How) to Say No to a Potential Client

-1. The Scope of Their Needs Goes Beyond Your Coaching Specialty
+1. Their Needs Don’t Match Your Specialty

 2. The Client Crosses Your Boundaries

-• Requesting to contact you urgently or outside of your usual methods (for example, insisting on communicating on Messenger when you’ve made it clear you only use your email address)
+• Requesting to contact you urgently or outside of your usual methods (for example, insisting on communicating on Messenger when you’ve made it clear you only use your email address).

-• Attempting to establish a relationship with you outside of the coaching context
+• Attempting to establish a relationship with you outside of the coaching context.

-3. The Client Doesn’t Value Your Coaching Services
+3. The Client Doesn’t Value Your Services

 There’s a time and place to offer lower prices for your coaching services.
 If you’re still new to the business and want to gather some testimonials, there’s no shame in starting at a lower rate.

 Someone isn’t necessarily a bad client if they give you pushback on your rates (so long as they do it respectfully.)
-But accepting lower-paying clients will stop you from having the energy and space to attract higher-paying ones.
+However, accepting lower-paying clients will stop you from having the energy and space to attract higher-paying ones.

 • They belittle your services or try to frame what they need as “small” (I only need a bit of help; this won’t be that hard for you, etc.)